scipp/scipp/doc/design.md

 - No benefit over current solution.
 - Cost is rising even more or can be extreme in case of total breakdown.
-- High risk of total breakdown, due to total reliance on 20-year old components with no modularity.
+- High to extremely high risk of total breakdown, due to total reliance on 20-year old components with no modularity.
   Change to a new design will be even harder than it is now.

 ##### Option 2a.)
 This design, keep `MatrixWorkspace`